Skip to main content

 Privacy notice

-Privacy notices/privacy policy and requests for consent must be accessible in English as well as in all languages provided in the 8th schedule of the Indian Constitution.
+Privacy notices/privacy policy and requests for consent must be accessible in English or any language provided in the 8th schedule of the Indian Constitution.
 They should be given in a clear and accessible manner.
 The privacy notice should be specific and easy to understand.

 Under the DPDP Act, data fiduciaries must provide a privacy notice along with the request for consent.
 The notice and the request should include details regarding the: